espocrm/documentation/docs/development/metadata/acl-defs.md

 An access checking class.
 Should implement `Espo\Core\Acl\AccessChecker` interface.

-Can optionally impelement more interfaces that define what actions can be checked.
+Can optionally implement more interfaces that define what actions can be checked.

 Interfaces for access checking: